 Design & Build: The full works

-The iPad, in its many forms, has looks pretty much the same since even early releases.
-However, 2018 is the year of change for the tablet which has received its biggest makeover yet.
+The iPad, in its many forms, has looked pretty much the same since even early releases.
+However, 2018 was the year of change for the tablet, which received its biggest makeover yet.

 Following in the footsteps of the iPhone, the iPad Pro no longer has a physical home button.
 This creates various pros and cons.

-One reason is to provide a larger screen, so you get 11in here in the same sized device at the older 10.5in Pro model.
-The larger 12.9in model stays the same but the body is smaller.
-Reduced bezels means there's no room for the iconic Home button.
-See our round-up of the best iPad Pro (2018) cases, which includes options for both 11in and 12.9in sizes.
+One reason is to provide a larger screen, so you get 11in here in a device that's as compact as the older 10.5in Pro model.
+(The larger 12.9in model stays the same but the body is smaller.)
+Reduced bezels means there's no room for the iconic Home button, however.

-This means you'll have to forget about Touch ID and get used to Face ID, unless you stick to old school security methods.
-You'll also need to use iPhone X-like gestures to navigate since you can't hit the Home button to, well, return home.
+This means you'll have to forget about Touch ID and get used to Face ID, unless you stick to old-school security methods.
+You'll also need to use iPhone XS-like gestures to navigate since you can't hit the Home button to, well, return home.

-If you've been using any iPhone X then these changes won't feel particularly dramatic and even if you haven't, the feeling of alienation will quickly subside after a few days of learning the new system.
+If you've been using any X-series iPhone handset then these changes won't feel particularly dramatic and even if you haven't, the feeling of alienation will quickly subside after a few days of learning the new system.
 We'll talk about the new gestures and Face ID in more depth later.